 Stock-Based Compensation -The Company measures the cost of employee services received in exchange for an award of equity instruments based on the fair value of the award on the grant date.
 That cost is recognized on a straight-line basis over the period during which the employee is required to provide service in exchange for the award.
 The fair value of options on the date of grant is calculated using the Black-Scholes option pricing model based on key assumptions such as stock price, expected volatility and expected term.
 The Company's estimates of these assumptions are primarily based on historical data, peer company data and judgment regarding future trends and factors.
+The fair value of restricted stock awards is based on the intrinsic value of such awards on the date of grant.
 Compensation cost for stock purchase rights under the employee stock purchase plan is measured and recognized on the date the Company becomes obligated to issue shares of our common stock and is based on the difference between the fair value of the Company's common stock and the purchase price on such date.